Adrian Heller MD (he/him)

 Arun Sayal MD (he/him)

-Arun is an Emergency Physician at North York General Hospital in Toronto.
+Dr. Arun Sayal is an Emergency Physician at North York General Hospital in Toronto.
 For the last several years, he has added weekly work managing patients in the Minor Fracture Clinic and assisting on ortho trauma cases.
 These led him to create CASTED, an ED orthopedics course which he has taught over 600 times in 10 countries to over 15,000 colleagues.
 He has won over 20 teaching awards and has written book chapters, ACEP Now articles, appeared on multiple podcasts, and given over 100 international lectures, all focused on ED orthopedics.

 Barbara Haas MD (she/her)

 Dr. Barbara Haas is a graduate of the General Surgery residency program of the University of Toronto.
 During her residency, Dr. Haas also obtained a PhD focused on trauma health services research.
 Following her residency, Dr. Haas completed a fellowship in Adult Critical Care Medicine at the University of Toronto, as well as a fellowship in Trauma Surgery at the John H. Stroger Jr. Hospital of Cook County in Chicago, Illinois.
 In addition to her position as Assistant Professor in the Department of Surgery, Dr. Haas is a Scientist at the Sunnybrook Research Institute, and an Adjunct Scientist at the Institute for Clinical Evaluative Sciences (ICES).
-Dr. Haas' research program focuses on trauma and emergency surgery in the elderly.
-Her work aims to optimize long-term outcomes in this patient population, as well as to improve inter-specialty communication regarding these complex patients.

 Catherine Varner MD (she/her)